Artists' Quarter

-The Artists' Quarter (a.k.a. the AQ) was a well-known, musician-owned and operated jazz club in the Twin Cities.
-The club opened in the early 1970s in Minneapolis, Minnesota at 26th street and Nicollet Avenue south.
+The Artists' Quarter (a.k.a. the AQ) was a well-known musician-owned and operated jazz club in the Twin Cities.

+History

+The club opened in the early 1970s in Minneapolis, Minnesota at 26th Street and Nicollet Avenue South.
 After the original club closed in 1990, drummer Kenny Horst opened a new location at the corner of Fifth and Jackson streets in Saint Paul, Minnesota in 1995.
 The club moved to the basement of the historic Hamm Building in downtown St. Paul in 2001.